ikunetwork/WhitePaper/README.md

 ### The\_Library\_Exchange <citation Zero to One/Stanford Course>

 Network-based computational bio analysis has become a strategy for determining R&D pipelines due to the ever-increasing pace of bio and chemical information available.<sup>[33](#f33)</sup> Various different computational approaches, including deep learning, matrix factorization methods and various algorithms have proved beneficial in navigating the wealth of information to uncover potential leads.<sup>[34](#f34)</sup> .
 This data is often fragmented and to date, has lacked economic incentive for the proper capital formation to enable clinical trials.
-IKU will serve to provide an open-source algorithm based in computational bio analysis to propose R&D/clinical trials, for use by anyone with internet access.
+IKU will serve to provide an open-source algorithm, Jonas, based in computational bio analysis to propose R&D/clinical trials, for use by anyone with internet access.

- Participants will use the `devTools` to peer review.
+Jonas will help extract insight to allow for researchers to compare patterns and essentially peer review the most efficient proposals from Jonas.Participants will use the `devTools` to peer review.
 The IN peer review process to score an `RFP` can be defined as a function:

 ```text
 `s` = `f(a,b,c)` = `RFP` score - PUBLIC